mawillia/mitysom-am57x-ref/sw/ex02_messageq_fpga_comms/readme.md

 ### Running

-To specify which processor linux will exchange messages with use the following command line argument: DSP1
+To specify which processor linux will exchange messages with use the following command line argument: DSP1, IPU2

 ```
 # Communicate with DSP1
 ./app_host DSP1

+# Communicate with IPU2
+./app_host IPU2
 ```

 Example output: